nu-xtal-tools/cbf_to_sfrm/README.md

 Tested with: python (2.7.5), numpy (1.7.1) (on scientific linux).

 #IMPORTANT:
 - Bruker is not associated with this software and will not support this.
-(Please direct any queries to N.T.Johnson (N.Johnson5@ncl.ac.uk) or M.R.Probert (Michael.Probert@ncl.ac.uk))
+(Please direct any queries to N.T.Johnson (N.Johnson5@ncl.ac.uk) or M.R.Probert (Michael.Probert@ncl.ac.uk).)
 - Bruker reserves the right to make modifications to their frame format in the future which may affect this software's operation.
 - Code is still in alpha version.
 Use entirely at your own risk!!!

 ##Notes:
-- Currently frames are padded, masks for i19, eh1 and eh2 are available.
+- Currently frames are padded; masks for i19, eh1 and eh2 are available.
-- Further modifications will be made to test no padding for apex3.
+- Further modifications will be made to test a version with no padding for Apex3 (where square detectors are not required).

 ## Required files:
-- cbf_to_sfrm_2016.py
+- `cbf_to_sfrm_2016.py`
-- pilatus_header_c2sedit.py - *a minor edit of pilatus_header.py, provided with kind permission by Marcus Mueller, Dectris Ltd.*
+- `pilatus_header_c2sedit.py` - *a minor edit of pilatus_header.py, provided with kind permission by Marcus Mueller, Dectris Ltd.*
 - Default text file - *default files for i19-eh1/eh2 are included in repository*
 - *Mask files are also currently advised for processing of data, as frames have been padded*